Seven Surprising Symptoms of Iron Deficiency (post contains affiliate links)

 if you suspect that you or anyone in your family might have anemia.

-Iron deficiency anemia is the most common and most well known type of anemia.
+Iron deficiency anemia is the most common and most well-known type of anemia.
 However, if you start taking supplements to treat iron deficiency, and iron deficiency isn’t the root cause, you will not be treating the root cause of the anemia.
 Not only that but you can make matters worse.
-This is because too much of one vitamin in your body can and probably will interfere with your body’s ability to absorb and use other vitamins or minerals.
+This is because too much of one vitamin in your body can and will interfere with your body’s ability to absorb and use other vitamins or minerals.

-In essence, anemia of any kind means that there aren’t enough red blood cells in your blood.
+Anemia of any kind means that there aren’t enough red blood cells in your blood.
 Red blood cells are responsible for carrying oxygen throughout your body.
 Thus, lack of red blood cells to carry oxygen through your blood will result in a lack of energy.

 Oxygen is extremely important for energy!

 This is why being tired is one of the hallmark symptoms of anemia.